Vietnamese Peanut Sauce For Spring Rolls

 Vietnamese Peanut Dipping Sauce

-Easy to make and a super flavorful sauce for Vietnamese fresh spring rolls (gỏi cuốn).
+This Vietnamese peanut sauce is easy to make and super flavorful.
+Perfect for fresh spring rolls (gỏi cuốn).
 1.5 cups makes enough for about 15-20 rolls, depending on how much you like to dip!

 BY: Huy Vu